 Number of Visitors

-We’re limiting the number of people in our Museum, galleries, restrooms, and elevators to allow for safe social distancing.
+We are using timed-entry passes and limiting the number of people to allow for safe social distancing.

 Galleries & Interactives

 - Most seated theaters, including the Oprah Winfrey Theater and Corona Pavilion, remain closed to visitors.

 - Larger objects such as the segregated Southern Railway Car and Edisto Island Slave Cabin remain closed to visitors.

 - Some exhibitions and interactives, including the Reflection Booths, Genealogy Database, Arc Interactive, São José Interactive, Green Book, Power of Place, and In the Studio, remain closed to visitors.

 - The We Return Fighting: The African American Experience in WW1 exhibition closed on September 6, 2020.
 The Visual Art and the American Experience exhibition closed on July 12, 2021.